-Governing Law: The public school attendance alternatives for pupils residing within the county who choose not to attend the charter school.
+Governing Law: The public school attendance alternatives for pupils residing within the school district who choose not to attend charter schools.

-California Education Code Section 47605.6(b)(5)(N)
+California Education Code Section 47605(c)(5)(L)

 No student may be required to attend Urban Montessori Charter School.
 Children who reside within the school district in which the School operates who choose not to attend the School may attend a school within that school district according to its policy or at another school district or school within the district through its intra- and inter-district transfer policies.
 The parent or guardian of each student enrolled in the School shall be notified on admissions forms that the student(s) has no right to admission in a particular school of any local educational agency (or program of any local educational agency) as a consequence of enrollment in the School, except to the extent that such a right is extended by the local educational agency.